-fter God established a covenant with Noah, He gave him an eternal oht, a "sign," which was the rainbow.
-When God entered into covenant with Abraham there was an eternal oht as well, the sign of circumcision.
-Yet, when we read the account of God establishing His covenant with the nation of Israel in Exodus 19-20, we do not see any mention of an oht associated with the Mosaic Covenant.

-Or so it seems.
+fter God established a covenant with Noah, He gave him an eternal boht, a "sign," the rainbow.
+With God's covenant with Abraham there was an eternal oht as well, the sign of circumcision.
+Yet, when we read the account of God establishing His covenant with the nation of Israel in Exodus 19-20, we do not see any mention of an oht associated with the Mosaic Covenant... or so it seems.

-In Exodus 20, we read the initial details of the covenant God made with Israel through the Ten Commandments.
 The fourth commandment reads, "Remember the Sabbath day by keeping it holy.
-Six days you shall labor and do all your work, but the seventh day is a sabbath to the Lord your God.
-On it you shall not do any work . . .
-For in six days the Lord made the heavens and the earth, the sea, and all that is in them, but he rested on the seventh day.
-Therefore the Lord blessed the Sabbath day and made it holy" (Exodus 20: 8-11).
-This commandment sets out the requirement of Sabbath observance and the reason behind it - to testify that God is the Creator.

-Later, in Exodus 31, we come across the commandment to observe the Sabbath again; however, the language is significantly different.
+Six days you shall labor and do all your work, but the seventh day is a sabbath to the LORD your God.
+On it you shall not do any work...For in six days the LORD made the heavens and the earth, the sea, and all that is in them, but rested on the seventh day.
+Therefore the LORD blessed the Sabbath day and made it holy" (Exodus 20:8-11).
+In Exodus 31, we come across the commandment to observe the Sabbath, again; however, the language is significantly different.
 Scripture reads: "Say to the Israelites, 'You must observe my Sabbaths.
 This will be a sign between me and you for the generations to come, so you may know that I am the LORD, who makes you holy" (Exodus 31:13).
-This verse makes it clear that the Sabbaths, both the weekly and the yearly Sabbath (Leviticus 25:4), serve as the eternal oht reminding us that God made Israel holy.
+This verse makes it clear that the Sabbath serves as the eternal oht reminding us that God made Israel holy.

 When did God make Israel holy?
 At Mount Sinai when He established the Mosaic Covenant, as we read in Exodus 19:5-6, "Now if you obey me fully and keep my covenant, then out of all nations you will be my treasured possession . . . you will be for me a kingdom of priests and a holy nation."
-In Ezekiel 20:12, the prophet echoes this sentiment relaying God's word: "Also I gave them my Sabbaths as a sign between us, so they would know that I the Lord made them holy."
+In Ezekiel 20:12, the prophet echoes this: "Also I gave them my Sabbaths as a sign between us, so they would know that I the LORD made them holy."

-Indeed the Sabbath, still kept and guarded by the Jewish people today, is an eternal sign of the sacred relationship between God and Israel.
-In the closing words of the book of Isaiah, the prophet wrote that the Sabbath endures, as does God's relationship with His people: "As the new heavens and the new earth that I make will endure before me," declares the LORD, 'so will your name and descendants endure.
-From one New Moon to another and from one Sabbath to another, all mankind will come and bow down before me" (Isaiah 66:22-23).
-In the Christian Bible, we read in the book of Hebrews, "There remains, then, a Sabbath-rest for the people of God; for anyone who enters God's rest also rests from their works, just as God did from his" (Hebrews 4:9-10).
+The Sabbath is a sign of the sacred relationship between God and Israel.
+In the closing words of Isaiah, the prophet wrote that the Sabbath endures, as does God's relationship with His people: "As the new heavens and the new earth that I make will endure before me,' declares the LORD, 'so will your name and descendants endure.
+From one New Moon to another and from one Sabbath to another, all mankind will come and bow down before me"(66:22-23).
+In the Christian Bible, we read in the book of Hebrews, "There remains, then, a Sabbath-rest for the people of God; for anyone who enters God's rest also rests from their works, just as God did from his" (4:9-10).